OpenLibMathSeq/IntegerTriangles.jl/README.md

 The package is tested against Julia >= 1.6.0 on Linux, macOS, and Windows64.

-Very early in the development cycle, version 0.2.0.
+Very early in the development cycle.

 ## Julia implementations of integer triangles.